entropy-flux/Tannic/docs/INDEX.md

 On the other hand, many existing C++ frameworks, while fully native, are low-level and hard to use or extend.
 They often force developers to manage complex memory layouts or backend-specific details using macros, which makes adding new operations or integrating new hardware backends cumbersome.

 This insight led me to create Tannic, a lightweight, fully C++ tensor library designed from the ground up for clarity, composability, and extensibility.
 It maintains a Python-like API feel, so developers can enjoy familiar, intuitive syntax while working entirely in C++.
-The library is designed to be easy to adopt, easy to extend, and consistent in its behavior—even as new operations, data types, or backends are added.
+The library is designed to be easy to adopt, easy to extend, and consistent in its behavior even as new operations, data types, or backends are added.

 ## What is Tannic?